Chaos and irreversibility of a flexible filament in periodically-driven Stokes flow: Stroboscopic map

 \section{Stroboscopic map}

 We take a dynamical system approach to analyze the complex dynamics we observe.
-Such techniques have been used widely to study highly turbulent flows \cite{kerswell2005recent,suri2020capturing,page2020exact} -- and has also been applied to other fields of fluid dynamics \cite{franco2018bubble,gaillard2021life}.
+Such techniques have been used widely to study highly turbulent flows~\cite{kerswell2005recent,suri2020capturing,page2020exact} and has also been applied to other fields of fluid dynamics~\cite{franco2018bubble,gaillard2021life}.
 Let us define an operator $\cF$ such that:

 where $\Kkappa = [\kappa_1,\kappa_2, \dots \kappa_\ri \dots \kappa_N]$, where $\kappa_\ri$ is the curvature at point $\ri$.
 For a given $\Kkappa$, the operator, $\cF$, returns the values of $\Kkappa$ after evolving the system for exactly one time-period.
-We look for fixed points and periodic orbits of this map by solving $\Kkappa = \cF^\rp \Kkappa$ \cite{cvitanovic2005chaos}.
+We look for fixed points and periodic orbits of this map~\cite{cvitanovic2005chaos} by solving $\Kkappa = \cF^\rp \Kkappa$.
 The task is now to calculate the solutions of set of the non-linear equations:

-For example, $\Kkappa = \bm 0$, $\rp = 1$, is a solution for straight phase.
-The periodic buckling and two-period have non-zero curvature ($\Kkappa$) solution respectively for $\rp = 1$ and $\rp = 2$.
-We use Newton-Krylov method \cite{knoll2004jacobian} based on Generalized minimal residual method \cite{saad1986gmres} in Jacobian-free way to find the solutions.
+For example, $\Kkappa = \bm{0}$, $\rp = 1$, is a solution for straight phase.
+The periodic buckling and two--period have non--zero curvature ($\Kkappa$) solution respectively for $\rp = 1$ and $\rp = 2$.
+We use the Newton-Krylov method~\cite{knoll2004jacobian} based on Generalized Minimal Residual Method~(GMRES)~\cite{saad1986gmres} in jacobian--free way to find the solutions.
 It is described next.